The Commonplace

 Main Finding

-AI functions as a general-purpose technology that spurs economic growth primarily by enabling institutional innovation: by reducing information asymmetries, lowering transaction costs, and improving governance, AI adoption raises total factor productivity (TFP) and supports sustainable growth—conditional on institutional quality and organizational adaptability.
+AI acts as a general‑purpose technology that generates economic growth primarily through institutional innovation: by reducing information asymmetries and transaction costs and improving governance, AI raises institutional quality, which increases total factor productivity (TFP) and thereby strengthens long‑run growth.
+The growth returns to AI are conditional on institutional capacity—countries with stronger institutions and higher R&D/digital capacity capture larger productivity and growth gains.

 Key Points